contentascode/docsmith/README.md

 ## build

-In the simplest case the build component launches github-pages which depend on an external build system.
+In the simplest case the build component uses github-pages which depend on an external build system.
 It can also depend on other external build systems like travis, or use a more custom build with a custom static website generator, or in more complex cases it can mean assembling various components to for instance generate various outputs or orchestrate deployment of microservices.
 In that sense the build system could also include configuration management with ansible or docker compose.

 Depending on the chosen build system, different targets will be available for the `publish` command to enable `docsmith publish android` or `docsmith publish pdf`.